veevelder/random-encounters/README.md

 *NEW FEATURE* You can now roll from [Compendiums](https://github.com/veevelder/random-encounters/wiki/Rolling-from-Compendiums)!

-*NEW FEATURE* Now Supports Better [Rolltables](https://github.com/veevelder/random-encounters/wiki/Better-Rolltables)!
+*NEW FEATURE* Now Supports [Better Rolltables](https://github.com/veevelder/random-encounters/wiki/Better-Rolltables)!

+*NEW FEATURE* Now works with Tagger to define rooms in a scene see the [wiki](https://github.com/veevelder/random-encounters/wiki/Random-Encounter-for-a-Room-Area-within-a-Scene) for more information

 How to and settings can be found in the [Wiki](https://github.com/veevelder/random-encounters/wiki)